What Factors Affect LLMs and RLLMs in Financial Question Answering?: Experiments

 We explore the performance differences across various target languages within the CLP method, with the final results presented in Table~\ref{tab:clp_lan}.
 The findings indicate that different target languages yield varying performance gains, and directly aligning local languages to English through CLP is often not the most effective strategy.
+Utilizing various language alignments has demonstrated differing impacts on performance~\citep{wang-etal-2025-x}, likely attributable to LLMs' comprehension of distinct language families.

 Furthermore, different models utilize distinct optimal target languages identified by the CLP method, which may be attributed to varying language capabilities among the models.
-Although some researchers propose CLSP~\cite{qin-etal-2023-cross} and AutoCAP~\cite{zhang2024autocap}.
-CLSP investigates the integration of CLP and self-consistency methods to bridge the gap between different languages.
-AutoCAP automatically selects languages and automatic weight allocation to obtain the best language combination.
-This approach incurs substantial operational costs.
+Although some researchers propose CLSP~\citep{qin-etal-2023-cross} and AutoCAP~\citep{zhang2024autocap}.
+These approaches incur substantial operational costs.
 Therefore, the selection of the best target language based on the multilingual capabilities of each model requires further exploration.